Araúz recalled, hits 3-run homer to lift BoSox past Indians

 Rodriguez was headed for a tough loss before Boston’s rally.
 He allowed three runs and eight hits in seven innings.

 The Red Sox were dealt a setback before the game when they lost Hernández and Arroyo for at least a week.
-Manager Alex Cora said Hernández was experiencing COVID-19 symptoms while Arroyo was ruled out due to close contact with his teammate.
+Cora said Hernández was experiencing COVID-19 symptoms while Arroyo was ruled out due to close contact with his teammate.

 The loss of two regulars in the heat of a playoff chase left the Red Sox scrambling at the start of a seven-game trip.